ClusterHQ/flocker/docs/labs/installer.rst

 So now let's use the tools we've just installed to deploy and configure a Flocker cluster quickly!

 Provision some machines on AWS or an OpenStack deployment (e.g. Rackspace).
-Use Ubuntu 14.04 or CentOS 7.
+Use Ubuntu 14.04, CentOS 7, or CoreOS.

 We recommend Ubuntu 14.04 if you want to try the Flocker Docker plugin.

 Make sure you create the servers a reasonable amount of disk space, since Docker images will be stored on the VM root disk itself.

-* Use Amazon EC2 if you want to use our EBS backend (note VMs must be deployed in the same AZ).
+* Use Amazon EC2 if you want to use our EBS backend. **Note that VMs must be deployed in the same AZ.**
-* Use an OpenStack deployment (e.g. Rackspace, private cloud) if you want to try our OpenStack backend (VMs must be deployed in the same region).
+* Use an OpenStack deployment (e.g. Rackspace, private cloud) if you want to try our OpenStack backend.
+VMs must be deployed in the same region.

 .. warning::
     Make sure you can log into the nodes as **root** with a private key. (e.g. on Ubuntu on AWS, ``sudo cp .ssh/authorized_keys /root/.ssh/authorized_keys``)